rhanb/nativescript-dev-assets/README.md

 # nativescript-dev-assets

-This simple `after-prepare` hook will make an `assets` folder in your app folder, all files in it will be synced in the `platforms/android/app/src/main/assets` folder for Android and in the `platforms/ios/appName/Resources` folder for iOS.
+This simple `before-prepare` hook will make an `assets` folder in your app folder, all files in it will be synced in the `platforms/android/src/main/assets` folder.

 Basically to fix this [issue](https://github.com/NativeScript/android-runtime/issues/700) and to ease [nativescript-lottie](https://github.com/bradmartin/nativescript-lottie).